devram2000/uconomy-mvp/resources/markdown/terms.md

 All purchases are non-refundable.
-You can cancel your subscription at any time by contacting us using the contact information provided below.
-Your cancellation will take effect at the end of the current paid term.
+You will only be charged in the case that your bill due date is moved, and will be charged 3% of the total amount of the bill that was moved.

-If you are unsatisfied with our services, please email us at help@uconomy.com or call us at (+1)4015000798.
+If you are unsatisfied with our services, please email us at help@uconomy.com.